CopernicaMarketingSoftware/Documentation/Publisher/en/introduction.md

 * [Creating a template](templates)

 ## Your first mailing
-Before you can send your first mailing, you will need a send selection with profiles and a document to email.
+Before you can send your first mailing, you will need a send selection with profiles and a document to send.
 If you have followed the checklist above, you will have all that is necessary to send your first email!
-When preparing you first bulk mailing, you must specify at what time the email must be sent, what tags should be included, and specify the selection with the recipients.
-Once you have entered this informayion and pressed the send button, your first mailing has become real!
+When preparing your first bulk mailing, you must specify at what time the email must be sent, what tags should be included, and specify the selection with the recipients.
+Once you have entered this information and pressed the send button, your first mailing has become real!

 ## More information